gabor-boros/hammurabi/README.rst

 Installation
 ------------

 For development you will need poetry_ and pre-commit_.
-After poetry installed, simply run `poetry install`.
-This command will both create the virtualenv and install development dependencies for you.
+After poetry installed, simply run `poetry install -E all`.
+This command will both create the virtualenv and install all development dependencies for you.

 .. _poetry: https://python-poetry.org/docs/#installation
 .. _pre-commit: https://pre-commit.com/#install